North Dakota Sales Tax

 When making sales to customers in North Dakota, it’s important to know if you’re obligated to collect and remit sales tax to the state.
 Although the regulations surrounding sales tax share some similarities from one state to the next, each state also has its own specific guidelines that can impact exactly who must collect sales tax and at what rate.
-North Dakota is not exception to this, and whether your business is based in North Dakota or you ship to customers from out-of-state, it’s important to stay up to date on all state and local rates and requirements.
+North Dakota is no exception to this, and whether your small business is based in North Dakota or you ship to customers from out-of-state, it’s important to stay up to date on all state and local rates and requirements.

-The state sales tax rate for most purchases of tangible personal property in North Dakota is 5%, and local governments can impose their own taxes as well.
+The state sales tax rate for most purchases of tangible personal property in North Dakota is 5%, but county and local governments can impose their own sales taxes as well.
 That means the effective rate across the state can vary substantially, with the combined state and local rate in some places reaching 8.5%.

-The effective sales tax rate your charge your customers will depend on the final destination of the goods, or the place where the purchaser takes possession.
+The effective sales tax rate you charge your customers will depend on the final destination of the goods, or the place where the purchaser takes possession.
 That means that, if you have a physical store where purchases are made, you’ll charge sales tax at the combined state and local rate applicable in that jurisdiction.

 However, because local sales tax rates only apply in North Dakota if you have a nexus in that specific jurisdiction, shipping to another part of the state where you have no physical presence will only require the collection of sales tax at the 5% state rate.
 This is also the case if you ship from out-of-state and you have no local nexus at the final destination of the goods.

 Any retailer maintaining a place of business in North Dakota is considered to have a significant presence in the state, and so is obligated to register to collect and remit sales tax on all applicable purchases with the state.
-For the purposes of establishing a sales tax nexus in North Dakota, the state interprets the phrase “retailer maintaining a place of business in the state” to include anyone engaged in solicitation of sales of taxable goods on a regular or systemic basis through various means.
+For the purposes of establishing sales tax nexus in North Dakota, the state interprets the phrase “retailer maintaining a place of business in the state” to include anyone engaged in the solicitation of sales of taxable goods on a regular or systemic basis through various means.
 These include but are not limited to radio or television media, catalogs, advertising flyers, telephone, and periodicals.

 Other conditions that can trigger a nexus on both a statewide and local level include:

 Purchases subject to sales tax in North Dakota generally include those of tangible personal property, magazines and other periodicals, and admission for recreational activities.
-Rentals and leases of tangible personal property, as well as that of hotel and similar accommodations, are also taxable.
+Rentals and leases of tangible personal property, as well as that of hotels and similar accommodations, are also taxable.

-North Dakota does recognize organizations and entities like schools if they’re public or non-profit private, skilled nursing facilities, federally chartered corporations, assisted living facilities, hospitals, emergency medical providers, and basic care facilities.
+North Dakota recognizes organizations and entities like schools if they’re public or non-profit private, skilled nursing facilities, federally chartered corporations, assisted living facilities, hospitals, emergency medical providers, and basic care facilities.
 To qualify, however, these organizations must obtain a Certificate of Exempt Status from the state and present it at the time of purchase.
 It’s important to note as well that this certificate must be issued by North Dakota, and not the federal government, to qualify.

-Charges for shipping, transportation and delivery are taxable in North Dakota as long as the item being shipped is taxable, and labor charges related to the production or installation of a taxable item are taxed as well as long as they’re included in the initial purchase price.
+Charges for shipping, transportation, and delivery are taxable in North Dakota as long as the item being shipped is taxable, and labor charges related to the production or installation of a taxable item are taxed as well as long as they’re included in the initial purchase price.